JackKuo666/SLMP_demo/README.md

 # SLMP_demo
-This is the [demo video](https://youtu.be/6M5pLErK3R0) of paper 《基于大模型的科学文献管理平台》
+This is the [demo video](https://youtu.be/6M5pLErK3R0) of paper 《SLMP: A Scientific Literature Management Platform Based on Large Language Models》